rackerlabs/support-how-to/content/how-to/cloud-servers/how-to-monitor-system-authentication-logs-in-ubuntu/index.md

 product_url: cloud-servers
 ---

 A significant line of protection against data breaches and other vulnerabilities within your system is monitoring.
-Authentication management monitors the system after the users have been configured.
+Authentication management monitors the system after you configure the users.

-All authentication attempts are located in a discrete file in `/var/log/auth.log`
+You can find all authentication attempts in a discrete file in **/var/log/auth.log**.

 For example: